criteo/sonic-salt-deployer/README.md

 # SONiC Salt deployer

+> This repository is part of [AFK](https://criteo.github.io/AFK).

+The full documentation can be found here: [AFK documentation](https://criteo.github.io/AFK/SONiC-support/SONiC-Salt-Deployer/)

-The goal of this tool is to deploy and configure Salt minions on SONiC devices.
+The goal of this program is to deploy and configure Salt minions on SONiC devices.

 It includes: